marvinli-harvard/critical-windows-lm/README.md

 ## Less promising ideas
 ### Finetuning
-- [ ] Finetune a language model to predict probability of its future predictions or jailbreaks
 - [ ] Finetune a language model to only produce a particular answer and use that to predict prob of predicting answer

 ### Monitoring